alexphredorg/mr1/README.md

 ![Macros for generating some simple programs](screenshots/macros.png)

 ## Wiring Table
 This table contains details on how the MESA 7i96S is wired to the rest of the machine.
+It is out of date with respect to the FM30F, I will update that in the future.

 | MESA 7i96S |     |              |        | Langmuir MR-1       |         |                         |               |
 |------------|-----|--------------|--------|---------------------|---------|-------------------------|---------------|